Jaacky/sorcery-wiki/Testing-Rails.md

     assert_not_nil assigns(:teams)
   end

-## But if you are using Rails 5, Rails 6, you will notice that Controller tests are now using in favour of integration tests: and they inherit from ActionDispatch::IntegrationTest.
-If that is the case, then consider doing one of the following:
+## But if you are using Rails 5, Rails 6, you will notice that Controller tests
+## are now dropped in favour of integration tests: and they inherit from
+## ActionDispatch::IntegrationTest.
+If that is the case, then consider doing one of
-### Assuming you are using mini test - try this - you can add similar helper methods if you are using rspec.
+## the following: Assuming you are using mini test - try this - you can add similar
+## helper methods if you are using rspec.

 class ActionDispatch::IntegrationTest
   include Sorcery::TestHelpers::Rails::Integration ## Add these test helpers.